easypcceo/jacobtuwiner/about.md

 <p>Shortly before the summer came, I officially incorporated my business as Tuwiner SEO, Inc. </p>

-<p>The summer came, I packed my bags, and left for Israel to start my 7 month long trip working and traveling. </p>
+<p>I packed my bags, and left for Israel to start my 7 month long trip working and traveling. </p>

 <p>It was initially supposed to be an SEO agency, where I help people rank their websites in Google. </p>